BHTY/WIX/kernel/readme.txt

 The new thread will then begin executing the kernel code load_image to map the executable into its memory space, and then will call jump_usermode(entry_point, param) to begin executing the image file in user mode.

+Like files, threads are waitable objects that can be signalled.
+You can block for a thread's completion, and then when the thread completes, it signals the waiting threads and gives them the thread exit/return code.